 Do I have to put in a Certification Request EVERY SEMESTER?

-GI Bill® recipients must request certification every time they enroll in a course they want certified (EVERY semester).
+GI Bill® and Hazlewood recipients must request certification every time they enroll in a course they want certified (EVERY semester).

 Chapter 30, 1607, and 1606 recipients must ALSO verify their enrollment via WAVE at the end of each month